Ahmed-sudo-eng/zero_day/README.md

-This project is for Vagrant project
+This repository is for Vagrant project